-Financial assets are assessed for indicators of impairment at the end of each reporting period.
+Financial assets are assessed for indicators of impairment based on the expected credit loss model (2017 - at the end of each reporting period).
 Evidence of impairment could include: significant financial difficulty of the issuer or counterparty; or default or delinquency in interest or principal payments; or the likelihood that the borrower will enter bankruptcy or financial reorganization.
+Under the expected credit loss model the company must make an assessment of the expected lifetime loss to be recognized at the time of initial recognition of the receivable.